Higher Derivative Gravity and Conformal Gravity From Bimetric and Partially Massless Bimetric Theory: Introduction

-One evidence in favour of the bimetric PM proposal is that, in a two derivative setup, it correctly predicts nonlinear PM theories only in $d=3$ and $d=4$.
-However, on allowing for higher derivative terms one obtains candidate PM theories even in higher dimensions \cite{Hassan:2012rq}.
-This is in accordance with the outcome of direct construction of PM cubic vertices mentioned above (for some more arguments, see \cite{Hassan:2012gz,Hassan:2012rq}).
+One piece of evidence in favor of the bimetric PM proposal is that, in a two derivative setup, it correctly predicts nonlinear PM theories only in $d=3$ and $d=4$.
+However, on allowing for higher derivative terms, one obtains candidate PM theories, even in higher dimensions \cite{Hassan:2012rq}.
+This is in accordance with the outcome of the direct construction of PM cubic vertices mentioned above (for some more arguments, see \cite{Hassan:2012gz,Hassan:2012rq}).
 Further evidence for the existence of an extra symmetry in the PM bimetric theory will be provided below.

+It should also be emphasized that, even if it eventually turns out that the bimetric setup cannot provide a nonlinear description of PM theory, in the sense that only six degrees of freedom are propagating, the candidate theory is still worth studying.
+Its special properties and, in particular, the connection to conformal gravity that will be established in this work provide a richer framework for studying partial masslessness, possibly within an extension of bimetric theory.
+It would then be feasible that, in this larger framework, the additional gauge symmetry does exist, while in bimetric theory, we only discover remnants of it.

-\subsection{Summary of results}
+\subsection{Summary of Results}

 Our results are summarized below: